MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-migrate.md

 ```

-To get started with UWP, see [Intro to the Universal Windows Platform](https://docs.microsoft.com/windows/uwp/get-started/universal-application-platform-guide).
+To get started with UWP, see [What's a UWP app](https://docs.microsoft.com/windows/uwp/get-started/universal-application-platform-guide).

 ## Reach iOS and Android devices